BlueAndi/DroidControlShip/doc/ROS2/webots/webots.md

 ### DroidControlShip

-1. Set micro-ROS agent ip address and port in ```data/config.json``` in microROSAgent section.
+1. Check/adapt micro-ROS agent host/port in the microROSAgent section of ```data/config.json```.
-2. Run the following command in the terminal:
+2. Run the following commands in the terminal:

 ```bash
 cd ~/DroidControlShip